 However, given good indoor growing conditions, fiddle leaf figs require little care and maintenance, making them a good choice if you have an otherwise busy lifestyle.

 They do not require regular pruning, except to control the growth of the plant when desired and to remove dead or dying leaves.
-To encourage even growth and prevent your plant from leaning, set a reminder on your calendar to rotate your fiddle leaf fig plant 25 degrees every week.
+To encourage even growth and prevent your plant from leaning (or leaf drop), set a reminder on your calendar to rotate your fiddle leaf fig plant 25 degrees every week.